YuchanJung/AI-Instructor/README.md

 The generated Q&A pairs are saved as a CSV file for easy access and further use in model training.
 Each row in the CSV contains a question and its corresponding answer.

-## Model Training

-Once the dataset is ready, we utilize it to fine-tune the Gemma 2B model.
-This allows the Q&A bot (AI Instructor) to respond to user questions about machine learning, based on the content from the lectures.

-## Pre-processing

 ### Load and Setup the model
 The model and tokenizer used for fine-tuning are loaded from the Hugging Face model hub.
 In this example, the model is google/gemma-2-2b, a large causal language model.